-Our management has concluded that our internal control over financial reporting is effective as of December 31, 2019.
+Our management has concluded that our internal control over financial reporting is effective as of December 31, 2021.
 See "Item 15.
 Controls and Procedures."
-Our independent registered public accounting firm has issued an attestation report on our internal control over financial report, which concludes that our internal control over financial reporting is effective in all material aspects.
+Our independent registered public accounting firm has issued an attestation report on our internal control over financial reporting, which concludes that our internal control over financial reporting is effective in all material aspects.
 However, we cannot assure that any material weakness or deficiency in our internal control over financial reporting will not be identified in the future.
 We may not always be able to maintain an effective internal control over financial reporting.
-If we fail to maintain effective internal control over financial reporting in the future, we and our independent registered public accounting firm may not be able to conclude that we have effective internal control over financial statements and negatively impact the trading price of our common shares, inhibiting our ability to raise sufficient capital on favorable terms.
+If we fail to maintain effective internal control over financial reporting in the future, we and our independent registered public accounting firm may not be able to conclude that we have effective internal control over financial reporting at a reasonable assurance level.
+This could in turn result in the loss of investor confidence in the reliability of our financial statements and negatively impact the trading price of our common shares, inhibiting our ability to raise sufficient capital on favorable terms.
 Furthermore, we have incurred and anticipate that we will continue to incur considerable costs and use significant management time and other resources in an effort to comply with Section 404 and other requirements of the Sarbanes-Oxley Act.